7 Best Individual Youth Soccer Drills for Faster Development

 To start this drill, dribble around your open space at game-speed, if you have access to a full soccer field that is best, and imagine that there are defenders coming towards you trying to take the ball away.
 The goal of this drill is to dribble at game speed, use different skill moves, and use your imagination to evade “defenders” coming towards you.

-If you are only going through the motions of dribbling this won’t help much which is why you have to do this at game speed.
+If you are only going through the motions of dribbling this won’t help much which is why you have to do this at game speed, as you should with all of the drills on this list.
 The more you practice getting used to dribbling at game speed, the easier it will become once you step onto the field during a real game.

-This next drill can act as a progression to the last drill and must also be done at maximal intent, or game speed.
+This next drill can also act as a progression to the last two drills and must also be done at maximal intent, or game speed.
 No matter what position you play, one of the most important soccer skills to have is being able to shoot the soccer ball.

 As an attacking player such as a striker, winger, or CAM, shooting is a skill that must be practiced a lot, but even as a defender, such as a center back or full back, knowing how to shoot the ball is very important because improving your shooting skills will help improve other skills such as passing and crossing the ball.